gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "But—"

 "Look out!"
 Maddy exclaimed a heartbeat too late.
-The hole in the floor had been just another shadow until they were right at its edge.
+There was a hole in the floor!
+It had looked like just another shadow until they were right at its edge.
-Maddy jerked to a stop,
+She caught herself,
 but Dockety took one extra step.

 She grabbed its arm and pulled as hard as she could.
 The bot was heavy—much heavier than a person would be.
-Its motors whined as it teetered on the edge of the hole, fighting for balance.
+Its motors whined as it fought for balance on hole's edge.

 *Crack!*
 The floor tile under the bot's foot snapped in half.
-Dockety half-fell into the hole.
+Dockety fell awkwardly.
 Its torso hit the floor with a *clunk!*
-For one terrifying moment Maddy was sure it was going to fall all the way in, but somehow the bot got a grip on the concrete.
+For one terrifying moment Maddy was sure it was gone, but somehow its manipulators found purchase on the concrete.

 Sindy stumbled backward to get out of the way.
 Her paw hit a patch of wall directly beneath one of the darkened lighting panels.